KarimMesallam/CogniTrade/README.md

-# Trading Bot with Binance & LLM Integration
+# CogniTrade: AI-Enhanced Trading Platform with Binance & LLM Integration

 A scalable Python project for automated trading that combines traditional trading strategies with modern AI/LLM orchestration for decision making.
-The bot connects to Binance (starting with paper trading via the Testnet) and is designed to easily integrate multiple LLMs to refine trade signals and manage order execution.
+CogniTrade connects to Binance (starting with paper trading via the Testnet) and is designed to easily integrate multiple LLMs to refine trade signals and manage order execution.

 ## Overview

-This project aims to take you from basic trading bot functionality to a robust system that leverages AI:
+CogniTrade aims to take you from basic trading bot functionality to a robust system that leverages AI:
 - **Paper Trading:** Start with simulated trades using Binance Testnet.
 - **Scalable Architecture:** Modular design to support multiple strategies and future integration with various LLMs.
 - **AI Orchestration:** A dedicated module to incorporate LLMs (e.g., DeepSeek R1, GPT-4o, o3-mini, Claude 3.7 Sonnet) for enhanced decision making.